Tremolo: Notation

-In musical notation, tremolo is usually notated as regular repeated demisemiquavers (thirty-second notes), using strokes through the stems of the notes.
-Generally, there are three strokes, except on notes which already have beams or flags: quavers (eighth notes) then take two additional slashes, and semiquavers (sixteenth notes) take one.
+In musical notation, unmeasured tremolo is usually notated as regular repeated notes (measured tremolo) of very short duration: so short as to preclude confusion with an actual measured tremolo.
+Commonly, for example, the duration used will be demisemiquavers (thirty-second notes).
+In this case, there will be three strokes through the stems of the notes, except on notes which already have beams or flags: quavers (eighth notes) then take two slashes, and semiquavers (sixteenth notes) take one.

 In the case of semibreves (whole notes), which lack stems, the strokes or slashes are drawn above or below the note, where the stem would be if there were one.

-Because there is ambiguity as to whether an unmeasured tremolo or regular repeated demisemiquavers (thirty-second notes) should be played, the word tremolo or the abbreviation trem., is sometimes added.
-In slower music when there is a real chance of confusion, additional strokes can be used.
+In slower tempos (and/or meters with larger denominators), notes of shorter duration (corresponding to additional strokes) would be used.
+To eliminate ambiguity as to whether an unmeasured tremolo or regular repeated demisemiquavers (thirty-second notes) should be played, the word tremolo or the abbreviation trem., is sometimes added.

 If the tremolo is between two or more notes, both notes are given the full value of the passage and the bars are drawn between them:

-In some music a minim-based (half note) tremolo is drawn with the strokes connecting the two notes together as if they were beams.
+As shown above, a minim (half note)-based tremolo is sometimes drawn with beams connecting the two notes together rather than interpolated bars (strokes).